v = wr

 its obscure companion foci, the invisible parallel point that lies hidden in the mysterious Keplerian ellipse of blind destruction.

-it is better to find a way out, better than the false disfigurement of the heliocentric ellipse, and to speak of ranging circles instead, and circular tableau, not ellipses lost in the cosmos, like Newton and Kepler.
+is greater within, it is better to find a way out, better than the false disfigurement of the heliocentric ellipse, and to recognize the ranging circles instead, and starry circular tableau, not ellipses lost in the cosmos, like Newton and Kepler.
 Not

-the Keplerian ellipse of absurd

-abominations and annihilation, not the false scientific materialist ellipse of heliocentric chaos, but the Aristotelian, Platonic, and Socratic circle and sphere are better.
+the Keplerian ellipse of absurd abomination and chaos, not the false scientific materialist ellipse of heliocentric annihilation, but the Socratic, Platonic, and Aristotelian circle and sphere are better.

 reasons.
 First, the Earth is not moving, and it does not orbit the Sun.
-Second, the center of the cosmos is not the Sun and some other invisible companion point in space.
+Second, the center of the cosmos is not the Sun and some other invisible companion point in space but the Earth.
 The center of the cosmos is not two foci of an ellipse, and the Sun orbits

 the Earth.
 Only two planets, Venus and Mercury, orbit the Sun as it orbits the Earth.
 Mars, Jupiter, and Saturn are orbiting the Earth.

 itself contradicts the formulas for velocity, v = wr and d = rt.
 All other things being equal, the simple rules of math are against Kepler's law of equal areas, since as the time wrapped up in the denominator of "w", Greek omega of v =wr, increases, then velocity

 and radius do not increase.
-On the other hand, as radius increases velocity increases, and as velocity increases radius increases, all other things being equal, yet the time required to pass over a given area of space does
+On the other hand, as radius increases velocity increases, and as velocity increases radius increases, all other things being equal, yet the time required to pass over a given area of space does not.

 Kepler's law of equal areas is not right for at least three more reasons.
-It contradicts the real East to West direction of the Moon around the Earth, as the Moon goes the same direction
+It contradicts the real East to West direction of the Moon around the Earth, as the Moon goes the same direction in its orbit

-time, because it is going slower and the same direction around the Earth as the fixed stars in the background, not faster at perigee and the opposite direction.
+is going slower and the same direction around the Earth as the fixed stars in the background, not faster at perigee and the opposite direction.

 The fifth reason the law of equal

-equal areas is not correct is that gravity is not even a lateral or vertical force, and not moving the planets and stars.
+areas is not correct is that gravity is not even a lateral or vertical force, and not moving the planets and stars.
 Kepler developed his ideas of gravity in part from William Gilbert's theories of magnetism in "De Magnete".
-He believed that gravity was
+He believed that gravity was something

-something like a powerful magnetic force that pushed and accelerated things more when planets were closer to the Sun, and it affected them less when they were further away.
+like a powerful magnetic force that pushed and accelerated things more when planets were closer to the Sun, and it affected them less when they were further away.
 He thought the planets were being driven around faster by the dominating mass and quasi-magnetic

 affect of the Sun, when closer to it, and slower when further away.
 But gravity is not magnetic or electromagnetic any more than it is not innate to matter, and not detectable of any practical measure in physics at all.
-So-called heliocentric "gravitation"
+So-called heliocentric gravitation

 simply could not be the force driving the planets and stars around the Earth ... from east to west ... every day.